bcExpt-1123/reactGame/README.md

-# Demo version of the game rougelike by @Yevhii Potylchak and @Vlad Karimov
+# Demo version of the game rougelike by @Daniel Yoshida

 ## Next versions will be developt in privet repositories
 - <a href="https://roguelike-v0-5-2.netlify.app/" target="_blank">v0.5.2</a>